kubernetes-sigs/cluster-api/docs/proposals/20190919-machinepool-api.md

 - **To add**
   - **NodeRefs [optional]**
     - Type: `[]corev1.ObjectReference`
-    - Description: NodeRefs contain a NodeRef for each ProviderID in MachinePoolSpec.ProviderIDs.
+    - Description: NodeRefs contain a NodeRef for each ProviderID in MachinePoolSpec.ProviderIDList.
   - **Replicas [optional]**
     - Type: `*int32`
     - Description: Replicas is the most recent observed number of replicas.